 RE Policy 4.8: Encourage mitigation for RE generation facility projects to locate habitat conservation offsets on public lands where suitable habitat is available.

 Consistent.
-No required habitat conservation offsets have been identified in the EIR.
+No required habitat conservation offsets have been identified in the EIR or the Addendum to the EIR.

 RE 4.8.1: Collaborate with appropriate state and federal agencies to facilitate mitigation/habitat conservation activities on public lands.